Styling Radio Buttons A CSS Solution

 }

 Figure 2 shows our current output.
-We have a styled radio, however we can't tell which one is checked.
+We have a style unchecked radio, however we can't tell which one is checked.
 We now need to handle the styles for the selected input.

 Checked Radio

-to create the illusion of a ring inside the input.
-We make the color of this separating ring the same as our page background to create the illusion of transparency.
+When the input is checked we want the color of the input to be that of our accent color.
+We also want there to be an inner circle within our input.
+Instead of adding a circle inside, we are going to create the illusion of a circle instead.
+We give the input a background color and then use box-shadow to create a circle inside the input.
+We make the color of the circle the same as our background which creates the illusion of transparency.
 The code applied to checked radios can be found in Listing 4.

 input[type="radio"]:checked {